AttorneyOnline/tsuserver3/README.md

     - A command emulating the in-client editing interface.
 Replace string with . (period) if you wish to keep original data.
 * **sneak** <on/off or blank>
     - Toggles whether or not you transfering areas will be announced in local area chat, e.g. "Gym: Phoenix leaves to Hallway."
 "Hallway: Phoenix enters from Gym."
+* **peek** <number> OR <name>
+    - Peek inside the target area to see characters inside of it.
+Must be accessible from your current area.
+If the area is locked, people will be alerted of your attempt to see inside.
+CM's, mods and spectators are ignored.

 ### CM Commands
 * **cm** <id1>